 Hello, I’m Aslam Kakar!
-I am a Ph.D. student in Global Affairs and an instructor in the Political Science Department at Rutgers University—New Brunswick, where I teach U.S. Defense Policy.
+I am a Ph.D. student in Global Affairs and an adjunct faculty in the Political Science Department at Rutgers University—New Brunswick, where I teach U.S. Defense Policy.

 My Ph.D. research explores issues at the intersection of conflict, social movements, international justice and human rights with focus on Pakistan.
 My work has appeared in one of the leading publications, Waging Nonviolence, in the field of social movements.

 I write on issues of justice, power and international relations.
 In my free time, I read (for fun) about major topics in humanities and social sciences such as politics, history, religion, philosophy, psychology, sociology, anthropology and more.

 Reading about these subjects has helped me develop, to borrow a term from medical science, peripheral vision about the social and political worlds whose most aspects often overlap.